-See Figure 2 for the locations of items 1 through 14, following.
+See Figure 2 for the locations of items 1 through 16, following.

-1. I/M MONITOR STATUS field - Identifies the I/M Monitor status area.

-- 2. Monitor icons Indicate which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
+- 1. I/M MONITOR STATUS field Identifies the I/M Monitor status area.
+(This function is applicable to OBD2 systems only.) - 2.
+Monitor icons Indicate which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
 When a Monitor icon is solid, it indicates that the associated Monitor has completed its diagnostic testing.
-When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - Section Indicates whether or not the Diagnostic Tool is being properly powered through the vehicle's Data Link Connector (DLC).
-A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - 4. dp Link icon Indicates whether or not the Diagnostic Tool is communicating (linked) with the vehicle's on-board computer.
-When visible, the Diagnostic Tool is communicating with the computer.
-If the Link icon is not visible, the Diagnostic Tool is not communicating with the computer. - 5.
-Computer icon When this icon is visible it indicates that the Diagnostic Tool is linked to a personal computer.
-Optional software is available that makes it possible to upload retrieved data to a personal computer. - 6.
-Diagnostic Tool Internal Battery icon When visible, indicates the Diagnostic Tool batteries are "low" and should be replaced.
-If the batteries are not replaced when the battery symbol is "on", all 3 LEDs will light up as a last resort indicator to warn you that the batteries need replacement.
-No data will be displayed on screen when all 3 LEDs are lit. - 7.
-DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
+When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing.
+(This function is applicable to OBD2 systems only.) - 3. ← Vehicle icon Indicates whether or not the CanOBD2&1 Scan Tool is being properly powered through the vehicle's Data Link Connector (DLC).
+A visible icon indicates that the CanOBD2&1 Scan Tool is being powered through the vehicle's DLC connector. - 4. dp Link icon Indicates whether or not the CanOBD2&1 Scan Tool is communicating (linked) with the vehicle's on-board computer.
+When visible, the CanOBD2&1 Scan Tool is communicating with the computer.
+If the Link icon is not visible, the CanOBD2&1 Scan Tool is not communicating with the computer. - 5.
+Computer icon When this icon is visible it indicates that the CanOBD2&1 Scan Tool is linked to a personal computer.
+An optional "PC Link Kit" is available that makes it possible to upload retrieved data to a personal computer. - 6.
+CanOBD2&1 Scan Tool Internal Battery icon When visible, indicates the CanOBD2&1 Scan Tool batteries are "low" and should be replaced.
+If the batteries are not replaced when the battery symbol consistent is "on", all 3 LEDs will light up as a last resort indicator to warn you that the batteries need replacement.
+No data will be displayed on screen when all 3 LEDs are lit.

+- 7. DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
 Each fault is assigned a code number that is specific to that fault. - 8.
-Test Data Display Area Displays DTC definitions, Freeze Frame data and other pertinent test information messages. - 9.
-FREEZE FRAME icon Indicates that there is Freeze Frame data from "Priority Code" (Code #1) stored in the vehicle's computer memory. - 10.
-PERMANENT icon Indicates the currently displayed DTC is a "Permanent" code. - 11.
+Test Data Display Area Displays DTC definitions, Freeze Frame data, and other pertinent test information messages. - FREEZE FRAME icon Indicates that there is Freeze Frame data from "Priority Code" (Code #1) stored in the vehicle's computer memory. - 10.
+HISTORY icon Indicates the currently displayed DTC is a "History" code. - 11.
 PENDING icon Indicates the currently displayed DTC is a "Pending" code. - 12.
 MIL icon Indicates the status of the Malfunction Indicator Lamp (MIL).
 The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - 13.
-Code Number Sequence The Diagnostic Tool assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
+Code Number Sequence The CanOBD2&1 Scan Tool assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
 This number indicates which code is currently displayed.
 Code number "01" is always the highest priority code, and the one for which "Freeze Frame" data has been stored.
+(Freeze Frame data is applicable to OBD2 systems only.)